astramieri/oracle-forms/docs/forms_builder.md

 ## Retrieving Data

 There are two general types of queries:
-- **unrestricted**: the equivalent of selecting all the rows for all the represented columns from the base table for the queried data block
+- **un-restricted**: the equivalent of selecting all the rows for all the represented columns from the base table for the queried data block
 - **restricted**: the equivalent of selecting a restricted set of rows for all the represented columns from the base table for the queried data block

 You can use any one of the following methods to perform a restricted query: